Anonymousauthor-2024/Supplementary-documentation/Interview Protocol.md

 - The first time you tried to find info on a substance where did you look for it?
 Why?
 Do you look for info somewhere else?
 Why?
 - How do you know how much you consume?
 Do you test your substances for purity/adulterants?
 How?
 Why not?
 How do you dose your substances?
 Are there purity calculations involved?
 - What did you want to know about a new substance prior usage?
 How did you get this info?
 Did you get the info you wanted or was information missing, not accurate?
 What about looking up info on substances was frustrating?
 Does this happen often?
 Why?
 What information do you often have to skip to get to the info you actually care about?
-- Where would you prefer to find info?
-Laptop Website, Mobile Website, Mobile app?
 - What do you think can help you reduce harms associated with your substance use?
 Have you every proactively looked for harm reduction info?
 What did you look up and why?
 - How do you think the information you get when searching for information affects you specifically (in terms of usage, dosage, long-term usage plans, etc.)?
 - On a personal level, do you recognize that the development of information technology has increased the range of information you receive?
 Do you feel that this has had a positive or negative impact on you?